nol13/fuzzball.js/README.md

 If you want to use difflib's ratio function for all ratio calculations, which differs slightly from the default python-Levenshtein style behavior, you can specify options.ratio_alg = "difflib".
 The difflib calculation is a bit different in that it's based on matching characters rather than true minimum edit distance, but the results are usually pretty similar.
 Difflib uses the formula 2.0*M / T  where M is the number of matches, and T is the total number of elements in both sequences.
 This mirrors the behavior of fuzzywuzzy when not using python-Levenshtein.

 Except when using difflib, the ratios are calculated as ((str1.length + str2.length) - distance) / (str1.length + str2.length), where distance is calculated with a substitution cost of 2.
-This follows the behavior of python-Levenshtein, however the fuzz.distance function still uses a cost of 1 by default for all operations if just calculating distance and not a ratio. (bolted on a bit of the collator code from fast-levenshtein into the leven code as well)
+This follows the behavior of python-Levenshtein, however the fuzz.distance function still uses a cost of 1 by default for all operations if just calculating distance and not a ratio.

 Setting options.useCollator only works at this time if using the default algorithm.